bowers-illinois-edu/bowershansen-CI-course/day-plan.md

 ## Day 1 and Day 2: (Unit 1)
  - The idea of a sharp null test.
+    + Fisher's hypothesis of absolutely no effect
+    + Appraising evidence vs a sharp null by comparing realized value to its distribution
+    + For large sample RCTs, these distributions characterized by CLT + probability reasoning, stat'l formulas
+    + For small sample RCTs, distributions can be characterized by probability calculations and/or simulation
  - Potential outcomes
  - Coffee Experiment
+ - Comparative studies timeline

 ## Day 3: P-values.
 (Unit 2)
  - Review of Expectations, Probability